 The amazing thing is that throughout thousands of years of ups and downs; many disappointments; sin and disobedience on a national scale; occasional repentance and flirtations with other religions when things didnt seem to be going their way, there remained a sufficient remnant of the Jewish nation to maintain the faith and hope that Gods promises would be ultimately fulfilled.

 But things have moved on since the time of our forefathers, says Paul.
 We are inheritors of another promise and another reason to hope because of what Jesus Christ achieved on the cross.
-In verse 11we read (in the Contemporary English Version)
+In verse 11ff we read (in the Contemporary English Version)

 This is the hope to which you have been called, says Paul.
 But its a hope thats built upon the bedrock of Gods promises to your forefathers and to all the saints who have gone before.